New Amazon kdp book on stories of French Acadian deportation and the Acadian Ocean tragedy of Dec 13 1758.

 Conclusion: A Must-Read for History Enthusiasts and Compassionate Minds

-French Acadian sea disaster 1758 book
+French Acadian Sea Disaster 1758 book

 Claude Edwin Theriault's "Between Isle Saint Jean and La France" is more than just a historical novel; it's a window into a forgotten tragedy and a powerful tool for fostering empathy and understanding.
 As part of the Cajun Dead et le Walkin' Stick series, this book continues Theriault's important work of bringing overlooked aspects of Acadian history to light.